 Water can be a unique hazard.
 If it is too deep the vehicle may "float" and topple.
 Check the water depth and current before you attempt to cross any water.
-Water depth should not exceed 30 cm (12 in) for vehicle to safely cross the obstacle.
+Water depth should not exceed the height of the tires for vehicle to safely cross the obstacle.
 Beware of slippery surfaces such as rocks, grass, logs, etc., both in the water and on its banks.
 A loss of traction may occur.
 Do not attempt to enter the water at high speed.